espressif/esp-rainmaker-android/README.md

 Schedule feature is optional but enabled by default.
 Add `isScheduleSupported=false` in `local.properties` file to disable this feature.

+### Scene

+Scene is a group of parameters with specific values, for one or more devices (optionally) spanning across multiple nodes.
+As an example, an "Evening" scene may turn on all the lights and set them to a warm colour.
+A "Night" scene may turn off all the lights, turn on a bedside lamp set to minimal brightness and turn on the fan/ac.
+List of operations that are supported for scene :

+- Add.
+- Edit.
+- Remove.
+- Activate.

+Scene can be enabled/disabled by setting true/false value of `isSceneSupported` field in `local.properties`.
+Scene feature is optional but enabled by default.
+Add `isSceneSupported=false` in `local.properties` file to disable this feature.

 ### Node Grouping

 Node Grouping allows you to create abstract or logical groups of devices like lights, switches, fans etc.